Azure/kubernetes-keyvault-flexvol/docs/istio-tls-certificate.md

             tenantid: "azuretenantid"
 ```

-In the above example, we declare a volume named `keyvault-certs`, and configure the keyvault volume driver with a secret [backed by a service principal](https://github.com/Azure/kubernetes-keyvault-flexvol#option-1---service-principal).
-We also configure the names of the private key and certificate, and the types we request from keyvault, along with the resource group of the keyvault, the subcription id, and the tenant id.
+In the above example, we declare a volume named `keyvault-certs`, and configure the Keyvault volume driver with a secret [backed by a service principal](https://github.com/Azure/kubernetes-keyvault-flexvol#option-1---service-principal).
+We also configure the names of the private key and certificate, and the types of secrets requested from Keyvault, along with the resource group of the Keyvault, the subcription id, and the tenant id.

 Next, we configure an Istio Gateway on port 443.
 [See the provided gateway sample](./istio-tls-certificate/istio-samplegateway.yaml) for a full example of a configured gateway: